-The difficulty in achieving optimal animal growth is also associated with health problems, which are very common in this type of farm.
-Disorders affecting the digestive tract cause not only weight loss in poultry but also other related problems.
+The difficulty in achieving optimal animal growth is also associated with health problems that are very common in this type of operation.
+Diseases of the digestive tract not only cause weight loss in poultry, but also other related problems.

 Protecting the integrity of the intestinal mucosa helps prevent diarrhea and its consequences, while improving feed utilization and profitability.